 - Create a target list of future customers that you think are much like the top names on this list including those already with competitors.

 - Train your salespeople to start saying the words that you read in these notes when talking to future prospects.

 - Consider firing the customers at the very bottom of the list as you may be losing money or making little to no profit from them.
-They could be taking time and resources away from your most profitable customers.
-(You may want to create this list for ALL customers for this part.)
+They are very likely taking valuable time and resources away from your most profitable customers and affecting employee engagement.
+(IMPORTANT: You must create this list for ALL current customers for this part.)

 If you come up with more ways that this information could be helpful, please share them with me.